kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 ### Logging to multiple backends

-This configuration will log to two backends - TCP and file.
+This configuration logs to two backends: TCP and file.

 {% tabs meshaccesslog-multiple-backends useUrlFragment=false %}
 {% tab meshaccesslog-multiple-backends Kubernetes %}